Comparisons12 min read

 Pricing

-• Bronze ($3/month): Personal investment + retirement account
+• Bronze ($3/month): Personal investing + retirement account

-• Silver ($6/month): Adds checking account and premium card
+• Silver ($6/month): Adds checking account with premium card

-• Gold ($12/month): Adds Acorns Early (kids), premium support, custom portfolios, higher earn rates
+• Gold ($12/month): Adds Acorns Early for kids, priority support, custom portfolios, higher earn rates

 Best For

-Beginners who struggle with saving consistently, people who want fully managed portfolios without thinking about allocation, and parents who want to invest for their kids alongside themselves.
+Complete beginners who struggle to save consistently, people who want fully managed portfolios without thinking about allocation, and parents looking to invest for their kids while building their own wealth.

 Feature-by-Feature Breakdown: M1 Finance vs Acorns